-- 1. The objective of this Standard is to prescribe: - (a) when an entity should adjust its financial statements for events after the balance sheet date; and - (b) the disclosures that an entity should give about the date when the financial statements were authorised for issue and about events after the balance sheet date.
+- 1 The objective of this Standard is to prescribe: - (a) when an entity should adjust its financial statements for events after the reporting period; and - (b) the disclosures that an entity should give about the date when the financial statements were authorised for issue and about events after the reporting period.

-The Standard also requires that an entity should not prepare its financial statements on a going concern basis if events after the balance sheet date indicate that the going concern assumption is not appropriate.
+The Standard also requires that an entity should not prepare its financial statements on a going concern basis if events after the reporting period indicate that the going concern assumption is not appropriate.